Intro to Computer Engineering

 Today’s studio

 Today you will begin the process of establishing communication between your Arduino and a Java program running on your computer.
-To do this, you will implement the Java SerialComm class that will provide methods that allow you to both send and receive data over the Serial Port in a Java program.
+To do this, you begin to implement the Java SerialComm class (to be completed in Assignment 4) that will provide methods that eventually allow you to both send and receive data over the Serial Port in a Java program.

 ========